gaearon/react-hot-loader/README.md

 ### TypeScript

 When using TypeScript, Babel is not required, but React Hot Loader will not work (properly) without it.
-Just add `babel-loader` into your Webpack configuration, with React Hot Loader plugin.
+Just add `babel-loader` into your webpack configuration, with React Hot Loader plugin.

 There are 2 different ways to do it.